International Year of the Reef 2018

 The Great Barrier Reef Marine Park Authority is a founding member of ICRI and will lead the Australian Government delegation’s co-chair responsibilities with Monaco for the ICRI secretariat in the 2018–20 terms, which includes International Year of the Reef activities.

-- Request a digital media kit containing graphics, talking points and resources you can use to share the message and integrate IYOR 2018 into your programs.
+- Download a digital graphics kit containing graphics you can use to share the message and integrate IYOR 2018 into your on screen presence.

 - Visit Reef HQ Aquarium where a number of shows and information will be shared at the national education centre in Townsville, with activities for you to join.